 At WWF-UK, we know the delivery of our mission relies on the work of our talented and motivated people.
-Our talent management approach includes the setting of clear leadership standards that reflect our core values, regular performance and development reviews (PDRs) and a suite of learning and development.
-All this is designed to underpin our approach to work allocation, performance and development, ensuring all our people are set and measured against clear objectives.
-Work is scheduled in line with our strategic goals and outcomes, and our ways of working are aligned with our values and designed to create an inclusive culture.
+Our talent management approach includes the setting of clear leadership standards that reflect our core values, regular performance and development reviews (PDRs) and a suite of learning and development options.
+All this is designed to underpin our approach to work allocation, performance and development, ensuring that all our people have clear objectives against which they are measured.
+Work is scheduled in line with our strategic goals and desired outcomes, and our ways of working are aligned with our values and designed to create an inclusive culture.
 Individuals and line managers work together to ensure that career aspirations and development needs are identified and addressed.